-□ You can set up the print server using the NDS or Bindery mode in NetWare 4.x, 5.
+□ You can set up the print server using the NDS or Bindery mode in NetWare 4.x, 5/5.1.
 The following procedure is for setting up the print server using the NDS mode in NetWare 4.1.
-When you set up the print server using the Bindery mode, use the NIB Setup Tool Wizard. ⇒ P.43 "Quick Setup Using the NIB Setup Tool Wizard".
+When you set up the print server using the Bindery mode, use the NIB Setup Tool Wizard. ⇒ p.41 "Quick Setup Using the NIB Setup Tool Wizard".

-□ If you use Pure IP in NetWare 5, follow the procedure on P.55 "Using Pure IP in the NetWare 5 environment".

-U Log on to the file server as an Admin or an Admin equivalent.
+- ☐ If you use Pure IP in NetWare 5/5.1, follow the procedure on p.53 "Using Pure IP in the NetWare 5/5.1 environment". - 1 Log on to the file server as an Admin or an Admin equivalent. - 2 Run the NIB Setup Tool.

+- 3 Click [Property Sheet] and click [OK].

-Click [IPX protocol].
+- 4 Click [IPX protocol].

-5 Click the IPX address of the Network Interface Board which is to be configured, and click [Next >].
+- Click the IPX address of the Network Interface Board which is to be configured, and then click [Next >].

-□ If you do not know which Network Interface Board you are configuring, see the network configuration page to check the MAC address (Network Address).

-Make sure that the MAC address and IPX address are correct, and click [Finish].
+- ☐ If you do not know which Network Interface Board you are configuring, see the network configuration page to check the MAC address (Network Address). - Make sure that the MAC address and IPX address are correct, and then click [Finish].

+7 Click [Configure].
-Click the [General] tab, and type the name of the print server into the [Device Name] box.

-1 In the [Print Sever Name:] box, type the name of the print sever.

-2 In the [File Sever Name:] box, type the name of the file sever in which a print server is to be created.
+- Click the [General] tab, and then type the name of the print server into the [Device Name] box. - 9 Click the [NetWare] tab, and then make the following settings. - 1 In the [Print Sever Name:] box, type the name of the print sever. - 2 In the [File Sever Name:] box, type the name of the file sever in which a print server is to be created.